r-dube/solarwinds/docs/_posts/2021-01-05-solarwinds-news.md

 * Hypothesized that by compromising credentials of SolarWinds employees, UNC2452 was able to gain access to and exploit the Orion development environment
 * Announced that SolarWinds was tightening corporate security by adopting zero trust principles and inspecting east-west network traffic

+#### Feb 25, 2021 [^transcript20210225]
+* Expected investments in security-related initiatives to be approximately $20 million to $25 million in 2021

+#### Mar 1, 2021 [^cyberscoop20210302]
+* Spent $3.5 million to address the SolarWinds hack through Dec 31, 2020
+* Confirmed that it was under additional investigations related to the SolarWinds hack, including one from the European Union on GDPR

 ### References
 [^solarwinds1]: [https://www.solarwinds.com/securityadvisory/faq](https://www.solarwinds.com/securityadvisory/faq)
 [^solarwinds2]: [https://www.solarwinds.com/securityadvisory](https://www.solarwinds.com/securityadvisory)